Tuvalu Food Guide

 Funafuti (Capital Atoll)

-The capital and most populous atoll with Tuvalu's only hotels and restaurants.
-Vaiaku Lagi Hotel offers most formal dining with international and local dishes.
-Filamona Moonlight Restaurant famous for Tuvaluan-style pork and taro under moonlight with occasional live music.
-3 T's Cafe introduces visitors to Pacific island cuisine including fresh seafood and traditional pulaka dishes.
-Island Cafe serves excellent coffee, milkshakes, and their recommended raw tuna with coconut milk.
-Chinese restaurants (Nang, Blue Ocean) provide dining variety.
-Funafuti Lagoon Hotel offers solid western menu with local delights like sashimi.
-Market stalls sell breadfruit chips, grilled skewers, and fresh fish depending on daily catches.
+The capital atoll is the most populous part of the country and holds its only hotels and restaurants.
+Vaiaku Lagi Hotel does the most formal dining, mixing international plates with local ones.
+Filamona Moonlight Restaurant is known for Tuvaluan-style pork and taro eaten under the moon, with the odd live band.
+3 T's Cafe eases visitors into Pacific island food, fresh seafood and traditional pulaka included.
+Island Cafe pours good coffee and milkshakes and is the spot people point you to for raw tuna in coconut milk.
+The Chinese restaurants, Nang and Blue Ocean, add some range, and Funafuti Lagoon Hotel runs a dependable western menu with local touches like sashimi.
+Market stalls sell breadfruit chips, grilled skewers, and fresh fish, depending on what came in that day.

 Cultural Significance: